 where $\boldsymbol{\check{x}}_i$ is subject $i$'s collaborative representation in $\check{X}$.
 In this study, we also refer to $\alpha_i$ as a propensity score unless misunderstandings occur.
 Using methods such as logistic regression, the analyst can estimate $\alpha_i$ from $\check{X}$ and $Z$, which are centralized in the first stage (line 12 of Alg. \ref{alg-ps-cd}).
 Studies related to collaborative data analysis \citep{imakura2020data,Bogdanova2020federated,imakura2021interpretable} have shown that models using collaborative representations can be comparable to those using original private datasets in classification tasks.
 This result suggests that $\hat{\alpha}_i$ may be a good approximation of $\hat{e}_i$.

-The use of $\hat{\alpha}_i$ instead of $\hat{e}_i$ allows for estimations using various methods proposed in existing propensity score studies.
+The use of $\hat{\alpha}_i$ instead of $\hat{e}_i$ enables estimations using various methods proposed in existing propensity score studies.
 This study focuses on PSM and IPW, as described in Section \ref{sec:preliminaries_teps}.
-The analyst estimate treatment effects based on the following (line 13 of Alg. \ref{alg-ps-cd}).
+The analyst estimates treatment effects based on the following (line 13 of Alg. \ref{alg-ps-cd}).